 The Most Expensive Board Games

 Monopoly sets are not the only board games worth something.
 A quick search on eBay will reveal some board game sets worth $1,000 or more.
-For example, a brand new, second edition War of the Ring: Anniversary Release game is selling for almost $4,599 on eBay.
+For example, a still-sealed 1974 anniversary edition of Monopoly is listed for just under $2,500.

 7. Trading Cards